Will-Hyde/Zer0SampleProject/README.md

 Inside the project, I have used Entity Framework to map out the database entities in code.
 This allows me to query on them from using Lambda functions, treating them like normal C# linq objects.
 This step wasnt necessary to set up for a snall project like this, but it I think its a good practice to implement for long term projects.

+I've kept the authentication portion very simple, mostly to save time.
+I'm just storing a raw string passphrase in the database and comparing it to what a user supplies in a web request.
+If this project was for practical business use, I would take the effort to implement a real authentication system (Such as storing hashed/salted passwords in the database, or use JWTs to handle authentication)

+Also, I've kept the database connection string in the project to allow people to develop locally.
+Normally I would take it out and replace it with an Azure Keyvault reference to protect it.

 #### Sending Requests to Hosted Azure API:
 I have hosted the API on azure using azure API Manager, below are some sample web requests you can use to test it.
 ###### Sample Postman Requests: